 - Trees provide shade to plants reducing their need for water as well as providing cooling for sections of a house.

 - Use deciduous trees on the east, south and west sides of the house.
 These will provide shade during the summer and allow sun to come through bare branches during the winter.

-- Use evergreens for screening.
+- Use evergreens for screening and winter interest.

 - Most trees need full sun.

 - Choose the tree color or variety according to the site location.
 Tree color considerations are bark, spring color, fall color, flowers and berries.
 If low maintenance is desired, choose trees evergreen trees that don’t lose their leaves or those that don’t have flowers or berries.